 At Behaviorally, we help clients make better decisions by measuring how motivating your activation is to the shopper (conveying Benefits) and identifying if there are physical and psychological barriers that may stop them from purchasing.
 If you want to know more about how we can help your brand be more sustainable, please contact our team today.

 Stephen Honovich has almost ten years in the research field but looks back fondly at the time he spent in his childhood home playing with GI Joes and Ninja Turtles.
 He has an affinity for the toy industry but also cares for the planet and wants to make sure there is a future in which kids of all ages get to play with fun, sustainably manufactured and packaged versions of his own childhood favorites.
-He is a Research Director at Behaviorally and also frequently writes about the nutrition and wellness space.
+He frequently writes about the nutrition and wellness space.
 Connect with him on LinkedIn!

 Damien Arrouas is VP of Market Development covering France and Southern Europe at Behaviorally applying his Behavioral Science knowledge to help clients win more transactions.
 With about 20 years research experience, Damien partnered with multiple companies to deliver sustainable growth to their brands.
 Over the recent years he has been working specifically for the fascinating Toys/Entertainment industry and deeply believe that we get older only when we stop playing.
 Connect with him on LinkedIn!